-What is the nature of Baha’ism?
+What is the difference between the Baha’i Faith and Baha’ism?

 Abstract